 This book doesn’t exclusively vindicate white supremacy.
 Jews were not in Europe or in the U.S. considered white or at least white enough.
 And this book includes, “much space to the disproportionately high rates of exceptional achievement among modern Jews as he does to the disproportionately low rates among women and non-Westerners, rates that appear to persist even into the present.”
 That means the statistics do not only reflect the achievements of whites, but also of Jews.

 The tactic of excluding Chinese sources also all means Murray excluded research about the people who wrote the first encyclopedias and the Chinese make up one-fifth of the world population.
 He also excluded other resources from Asia which is about 60 percent of the world population.
-That’s a considerable number of people and that doesn’t even tough on the histories of African nations.
+That’s a considerable number of people and that means doesn’t even try to be thorough on the histories of African nations.

 One must also consider the dates.
 Why 800 BC?
 It was the beginning of the Iron Age in Central Europe.
 It is also after the time of of Mesopotamia, one of the so-called cradles of Western civilization which is located in West Asia; it is after the time of Nefertiti, Tutankhamun and Ramesses II.